-Eligible courses can be taught or research based.
-At the University of Westminster, eligible courses include MA, MSc, LLM, MBA, MRes and MPhil.
-RIBA Part 2 architecture and integrated Master’s do not qualify.
+Courses must be stand-alone at postgraduate masters level.
+Courses can be taught or research based.
+Eligible courses include MA, MSc, LLM, MBA, MRes and MPhil.

 SFE also provide a grant called the Disabled Students Allowance to help students with study needs relating to disability.
 This allowance is available for full and part-time study.
 You must meet the eligibility rules to qualify and your study needs have to be assessed.
 For further information visit the Disability Learning Support page.

 SFE do not provide any additional loans or grants for childcare costs.

 Your course must be an eligible course and you must meet the general eligibility rules.

 The eligibility rules are complex and relate to UK residence, residence in England, EEA residence, nationality, immigration/settled status, previous study and qualifications.
 Different rules apply for:

 - people with settled status or long UK residence

 - There are also eligibility rules for family members

 Student Finance England provide an outline of some of the basic requirements, but contact Student Advice if you are unsure about your personal eligibility to receive this funding.

 Please note: If you meet the eligibility rules always make sure you have evidence to prove this as SFE usually request this.
 For example depending on how you qualify this could be: